 What if invasive plants saved the planet?

-Though they may seem harmless, invasive plants are a silent menace that disrupts ecosystems and threatens biodiversity.
+The pretty faces of a silent scourge—invasive plants disrupt ecosystems and threaten biodiversity.
 Yet behind this nuisance lies tremendous potential.
 Chemist Claude Grison, a member of the French Academy of Sciences and a researcher at the CNRS, has discovered how these unwanted species can clean up soil and water by capturing the metals they contain—metals that can then be reused.
 The academician thus demonstrates that nature, even in its excesses, can become a valuable ally for greener chemistry and a more sustainable future.

 The researcher’s idea is simple yet innovative: to transform this ecological nuisance into a tool for decontamination and metal recycling.